Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 Matching equipment asset           | `/assets/<namespace>/equipment/<modelPrefix><path>`
 Matching equipment texture         | `/assets/<namespace>/entity/equipment/<layer>/<modelPrefix><path>`

-> [!IMPORTANT]
->
-> Pre-1.21.4, before the introduction of the `items/` folder, prefixes were resolved from the root of `models/` and `texture/`, instead of their `item/` subdirectory.
-> For backward compatibility, prefixes starting with "`item/`" will have that bit stripped off in MC 1.21.4.
-If you want your pack to be compatible with both MC 1.21.4 and earlier versions, you must keep using "`item/`" at the start of your prefix.

 ### Field: `fallback`
 **Optional**, Namespaced Identifier.

 The model to use for items for which a variant was identified, but no model was provided for this variant.
 Modules with fallback are much less likely to hand over control to lower priority modules.

-> [!NOTE]
->
-> For backward compatibility with pre-1.21.4 packs, the leading "item/" will be stripped off if present.

 ### Field: `special`
 **Optional**, maps Strings to Namespaced Identifiers.